Honda to invest US$2.75 billion in GM's Cruise self-driving unit

 GM Cruise has a test fleet of more than 100 self-driving versions of the Chevrolet Bolt AV, rebadged as Cruise AV.

-GM Chief Executive Mary Barra said the automaker is still focused on testing self-driving vehicles in San Francisco before expanding to other markets.
+GM CEO Mary Barra said the automaker is still focused on testing self-driving vehicles in San Francisco before expanding to other markets.

 Waymo has agreements with Fiat Chrysler Automobiles and Jaguar Land Rover to buy and equip tens of thousands of vehicles with its self-driving systems.